muzabu51/OpenrestyLua/README.md

 ## Postman
 Send the JSON payload in the text file as a POST request using postman.
 If everything works perfectly, the output of the lua script embedded in the `nginx.conf` file should return as a response.

+## Lua
+In this task, `content_by_lua_block{}` is used as the directive to write the lua script.
+For details, refer : https://openresty-reference.readthedocs.io/en/latest/Directives/#content_by_lua_file ; https://openresty-reference.readthedocs.io/en/latest/Lua_Nginx_API/